Saint Patrick's Day: Criticism

 Saint Patrick's Day celebrations have been criticised, particularly for their association with public drunkenness and disorderly conduct.
 Some argue that the festivities have become too commercialised and tacky, and have strayed from their original purpose of honouring Saint Patrick and Irish heritage.
 Irish American journalist Niall O'Dowd has criticised attempts to recast Saint Patrick's Day as a celebration of multiculturalism rather than a celebration of Irishness.

 Saint Patrick's Day celebrations have also been criticised for fostering demeaning stereotypes of Ireland and Irish people.
 An example is the wearing of 'leprechaun outfits', which are based on derogatory 19th century caricatures of the Irish.
 In the run up to Saint Patrick's Day 2014, the Ancient Order of Hibernians successfully campaigned to stop major American retailers from selling novelty merchandise that promoted negative Irish stereotypes.

-Some have described Saint Patrick's Day celebrations outside Ireland as displays of "Plastic Paddyness"; where foreigners appropriate and misrepresent Irish culture, claim Irish identity, and enact Irish stereotypes.
+Saint Patrick's Day celebrations outside Ireland have been described by critics as displays of "Plastic Paddyness"; where foreigners appropriate and misrepresent Irish culture, claim Irish identity, and enact Irish stereotypes.

-LGBT groups in the US were long banned from marching in Saint Patrick's Day parades in New York City and Boston, resulting in the landmark Supreme Court decision of Hurley v.
+LGBTQ groups in the US were long banned from marching in Saint Patrick's Day parades in New York City and Boston, resulting in the landmark Supreme Court decision of Hurley v.
 Irish-American Gay, Lesbian, and Bisexual Group of Boston.
-In New York City, the ban was lifted in 2014, but LGBT groups still find that barriers to participation exist.
-In Boston, the ban on LGBT group participation was lifted in 2015.
+In New York City, the ban was lifted in 2014, but LGBTQ groups still find that barriers to participation exist.
+In Boston, the ban on LGBTQ group participation was lifted in 2015.